0

 May 06, 2021

-Not sure how your stitches correspond to the directions?
-Check out our post on “how to read your knitting”.
+If you're not sure how your stitches correspond to the directions, check out our post on how to read your knitting, then come back to figure out the problem.

 First you need to figure out where the error was introduced.
 Compare the row on your needles to the directions, going stitch by stitch to see if you can find where you made a mistake.
 If it’s in the same row, you can probably just unknit to get to the error and correct it.